 In delivering this strategic objective we will engage with our stakeholders and are proactive in establishing new relationships.
-Partnership working is central to our activity here, and we will continue our work to add value where there are challenges or gaps.
+Partnership working is

 Information is key and we will deliver a strategically focused research programme that will support us to continually refresh and expand our knowledge base.